anubhavparas/ai-ml-algorithms/n-puzzle problem/README.md

 - All the numbers should be white-space separated in one single line.
 - Numbers should be non-repeating and should be in the range of 0 to N.

-   For example, if the matrix is:
+   For example, if the initial state is:

    1 2 3